brodderickrodriguez/cassowary/README.rst

 Project Administration
 ----------------------
-| This project was transferred to Brodderick Rodriguez in February 2020.
-He will continue to oversee its development from here on out..
+| This project was transferred to Brodderick Rodriguez in February 2020 who will continue to oversee its development from here on out.
 | Russell Keith-Magee is the original author of this work.
 A big thanks to him for his work!
 Check out `Russell's GitHub`_.